Brown Bear, Brown Bear, What Do You See?

-Brown Bear, Brown Bear, What Do You See? is a children's picture book published in 1967 by Henry Holt and Company, Inc. Written by Bill Martin Jr. and illustrated by Eric Carle, the book is designed to help toddlers associate colors and meanings to animals.
+Brown Bear, Brown Bear, What Do You See? is a children's picture book published in 1967 by Henry Holt and Company, Inc. Written by Bill Martin Jr. and illustrated by Eric Carle, the book is designed to help toddlers build language and memory skills through repetition while learning the names of animals and colors.
 The book has been widely praised by parents and teachers and placed on several recognition lists.
-In 2010, the book was briefly banned from Texas’ third grade curriculum due to a confusion between author of children's books Bill Martin Jr, and author of Ethical Marxism: The Categorical Imperative of Liberation (Creative Marxism) philosopher Bill Martin.
+In 2010, the book was briefly banned from Texas’ third grade curriculum due to a confusion between author Bill Martin Jr. and philosopher Bill Martin, author of Ethical Marxism: The Categorical Imperative of Liberation (Creative Marxism).

 Background

-Brown Bear, Brown Bear, What Do You See? is one of over 300 children's books written by Bill Martin, Jr. Martin came across illustrations by Eric Carle in a newspaper, and their collaboration began shortly after.
+Brown Bear, Brown Bear, What Do You See? is one of over 300 children's books written by Bill Martin Jr. He got the inspiration for the book's distinctive rhythm on his usual 30-minute morning commute on the Long Island Railroad, and scribbled the text in the margins of his newspaper.
+By the time the train pulled into Grand Central Station, he was finished.
+He came across an ad in a magazine created by Eric Carle for Chlor-Trimeton featuring a lobster collaged from tissue paper, and asked him to illustrate the book.

 Martin and Carle write poetic books they wished they had access to as students.
-Their use of simplistic and rhythmic language is to help students transition from reading to writing in early stages of education.
-Before Martin begins writing a book, he establishes a rhythm which is then repeated throughout the book.
-American author and illustrator Steven Kellogg describes Martin's purpose for writing his children's poetry books is to expose “children to the ‘music of language'."
-Martin believes the cheerful rhythm resonates with children, even if they do not understand the content.
+They use simple and rhythmic language to help students transition from reading to writing.
+Martin begins by establishing a rhythm that is then repeated throughout the book.
+American author and illustrator Steven Kellogg has said that this exposes "children to the 'music of language.'"
+Martin believes the rhythms resonates with children, even if they do not understand the content.

 Summary

-The plot consists of the narrator asking various animals and people what they see.
-Their response is an observation of another animal or person, which again prompts the initial question, “What Do You See?”
+The narrator asks various animals and people what they see.
+Their response is an observation of another animal or person, which again prompts the initial question, "What Do You See?"
 This process creates a rhythmic pattern that is consistent throughout the book.
-The 1984 edition begins with a brown bear, then features a red bird, a yellow duck, a blue horse, a green frog, a purple cat, a white dog, a black sheep, a goldfish, a school teacher (who was published in some of the other editions as a mother), and lastly, children, who repeat all the animals.
+The 1984 edition begins with a brown bear, then features a red bird, a yellow duck, a blue horse, a green frog, a purple cat, a white dog, a black sheep, a orange goldfish, a grey mouse, a pink elephant, a tan monkey, a teacher (who was published in some of the other editions as a mother), and lastly, children, who repeat all the animals.